gotripod/gotripod.github.io/_posts/2014-04-24-gt-website-a-new-hope.markdown

 ---
 layout: post
-title: The Go Tripod Website: A New Hope
+title: The Go Tripod Website - A New Hope
 published: false
 ---